A Grand Ole Opry Christmas

 Haul out the Holly

-Haul this one out the Door
+Haul this one Out the Door

 This was so messed up.
 I think it was supposed to be a fun comedic look at recapturing one’s love for Christmas decorations after a childhood of one’s parents prioritizing the trappings of Christmas over their own child’s simpler needs and desires.
 The movie opens with the parents of a little girl leaving the house on Christmas morning to attend some kind of Neighborhood Christmas Carnival.
 The little girl begs her mom and Dad to let her open just one present before they leave.
 They impatiently agree but give her the present she has to open.
 It’s a camera so she can assist in the neighborhood project by taking pictures for the record.
 All the little girl wants is to open presents under the tree on Christmas morning as a family.
 The only thing her Mom and Dad want is to make sure the neighborhood carnival runs smoothly.
+Priorities, people!

 We meet the adult Lacey Chabert who after years of understandably avoiding Christmas with her mom and dad finds herself at loose ends this year due to a breakup.
 She decides to go home for Christmas.
 Her parents are happy and encouraging, but as she arrives at the front door, to her shock, her parents leave for Florida!
 Left alone at Christmas, she promises to take care of the house and put up the decorations for the neighborhood extravaganza as her Christmas present to them.
 This is the first example of a long line of Lacey getting taken advantage of and run roughshod over.
 As soon as her parents leave, she is visited by her old friend, Wes Brown, who is now president of the HOA.
 He informs her that she is being given a citation for inadequate Christmas decorations.
 And so it begins.
 The rest of the movie is about Lacey just wanting to have a relaxing peaceful Christmas but being hounded by the neighborhood to participate in decorating her house to specification and pitching in with all of the organized “fun”.
 Front and center among all of the obnoxious neighbors is the petty dictator of the HOA, who is absolutely serious when he measures her Nutcracker lawn ornament to ensure it meets the height requirement.
 Sadly, he is the love interest.